jbkt/shell-backuper/README.rst

 To enter your container, execute::

-  $ docker exec -ti backup-test /bin/sh
+  $ docker run -ti --env-file test.env -v `pwd`/data:/data -v `pwd`/repo:/repo --entrypoint=/bin/bash anjos/backuper:latest '-e'

 From this point you can use restic_ and check things for yourself.